Carers' assessment process

 How do I arrange to have a carers' assessment?

 To arrange an assessment, contact us.
-You can also ask your GP or district nurse to contact our Adults and Older People's Services on your behalf.
+You can also ask your GP or district nurse to contact us on your behalf.

-For more information, please contact our Adults and Older People's services team.
+For more information, please contact our adult social care team.

-The Carers' UK website will give you more information about assessments, legislation, policy and your rights as a carer.
-The Greenwich Carers' website will take you to more information about local support and groups.
+The Carers UK website will give you more information about assessments, legislation, policy and your rights as a carer.
+The Greenwich Carers Centre website will take you to more information about local support and groups.